cgsdfc/Neural-Dialogue-Generation/README.md

     th train.lua [params]

-Note: if you encounter the following error "bad argument # 2 to '?' (out of range) in function model_backward" after training the model for tens of hours, this means the model has exploded (see the teacher forcing part in Section 3.2 of the paper).
-The reason why the error appears as "bad argument #2 to '?'" is because of the sampling algorithm in Torch.
-If you encounter this issue, shrink the value of the variable -Timeslr.
+Note: if you encounter the following error ``"bad argument # 2 to '?' (out of range) in function model_backward"`` after training the model for tens of hours, this means the model has exploded (see the teacher forcing part in Section 3.2 of the paper).
+The reason why the error appears as ``"bad argument #2 to '?'"`` is because of the sampling algorithm in Torch.
+If you encounter this issue, shrink the value of the variable ``-Timeslr``.

 # Future_Prediction